BlockchainCommons/seedtool-cli/MANUAL.md

 06799f71d16fad08ec5407d32d670147
 ```

 The Bytewords format can be used in place of `hex`.
-Unlike hex, where every possible input is a seed, BC32 includes error detection.
+Unlike hex, where every possible input is a seed, Bytewords includes error detection.

 ```
 #